-A new Chilled Water Central Plant is planned for Santa Ana College.
-The new Central Plant will provide chilled water to cool most of the conditioned spaces on campus, and save money and energy by taking advantage of cooling load diversity and off-peak production.
-The Central Plant will include a small building to house chillers, pumps, controls, and other equipment, a Thermal Energy Storage (TES) tank for "off peak" chilled water production and storage, a chilled water distribution piping loop, and the integration of the system into the existing campus buildings HVAC systems.
+As briefly noted in section 4.2.8, a new chilled water central plant is planned for Santa Ana College.
+The central plant will provide chilled water to cool most of the conditioned spaces on campus, and save money and energy by taking advantage of cooling load diversity and off-peak production.
+The central plant will include a small building to house chillers, pumps, controls, and other equipment, a thermal energy storage (TES) tank for "off peak" chilled water production and storage, a chilled water distribution piping loop, and the integration of the system into the existing campus building HVAC systems.
 The location of the building and TES tank will be determined during design.
-The District estimates that the Central Plant will reduce the campus electrical costs by approximately 50% for the portion of the bill that pertains to cooling only.
-The electrical consumption of the campus will be reduced by approximately 40% and demand will be reduced by 50%.
-As a result, the greenhouse gas emissions will be reduced by approximately 40%.
+The implementation of the central plant will also include several infrastructure improvements such as the replacement of all major utility lines and the retrofit of air handling units on campus buildings connected to the plant, improving efficiency, comfort, and reducing energy costs.